Skip to main content

 OAuth 2.0 (RFC 6749) is the authorization framework that powers social login.
 For web and mobile applications, the recommended implementation is the Authorization Code flow with PKCE.
 It works like this:

-2. The user authenticates and grants consent,
+2. The user authenticates with the provider and grants consent.

 3. The provider redirects back to your app with a short-lived authorization code.